leeyadong/PSF-Handheld-SAR-Imaging/README.md

-# Handheld mmWave SAR Imaging with PSF Optiminization
+# Handheld mmWave SAR Imaging with PSF Optimization

 ## Code repository for the paper: A High-resolution Handheld millimeter-wave Imaging System with Phase Error Estimation and Compensation, Comms.
 Eng., 2024.